Maebee23/neighborhood-map-react/README.md

 ## Requirements

-To view this application you may clone this repository and run npm install, or follow this [link](#link).
+To view this application you may download or clone this repository and run `npm install` and `npm start`.

 ## Dependencies